ashwsn/DeepSpaceScoutingServer/README.md

-# ScoutingServer
+# Deep Space Scouting Server
-Server for scouting app for the FIRST Robotics Competition.
+Server for scouting app for the 2019 FIRST Robotics Competition.

 Runs with Python3 on Linux, uses Bluetooth for data transfer.